-To test the significance of each possible contig-optical map alignment, a permutation test can be performed by computing the best alignment score for the contig with its restriction fragments permuted.
-The probability that a permuted contig scores better than the original contig can be found by sampling from the space of permuted contigs.
-The p-value is given by: p = P (alignment score of permuted contig $\geq$ alignment score of original contig), and an alignment is deemed significant if p < 0.05.
+To test the significance of the best alignment, a permutation test is performed by computing the best alignment score for the contig with its restriction fragments permuted.
+500 samples from the space of permuted contigs is used to calculate the p-value.
+The fraction of permuted contigs that score better than the original contig gives the p-value, and an alignment is deemed significant if p < 0.05.
+Note that the permutation test is an expensive operation, as it increases run time by a factor of 500.